replaygaming/hand_rank/README.md

 [Paul Senzee - "Some Perfect Hash"](http://www.paulsenzee.com/2006/06/some-perfect-hash.html)
-describes a hashing algorithm to improve on the size of the Cactus Kev lookup table and is the same that is used for the lookup table to the 2 plus 2 solution.
+describes a hashing algorithm to improve on the size of the Cactus Kev lookup table and is the same that is used for the lookup table to the Two Plus Two solution.

-[The original thread on the 2 plus 2 forums]() where it all came together.
+[The original thread on the Two Plus Two forums]() where it all came together.
 It's long and threatens to become a bit flamy at times.
 But in the end I think it is a great example of what you can accomplich on the internet, with strangers if you are all prepared to act for the greater good.